-11 Amazing Health Benefits of Peanuts + Healthy Peanut Recipes
+11 Amazing Health Benefits of Peanuts, Moongphali + Healthy Peanut Recipes

 Peanuts are easily available in every street corner accorss the India.
 Luckily they are cheap and healthy food for the common man and one should miss eating a bit of this wonderful nut on a daily basis.
 You could buy them unsalted or roasted with a bit of salt.
 Find out below and discover some amazing Peanuts health recipes and how to include peanut in your diet.

 Peanuts have good fats which give you more energy and keep you full for a longer time resulting in weight loss.
 They contain Vitamin B1, Thiamine which helps form ATP (Adenosine triphosphate) which body uses for energy.
 Also they help the body form more red blood cells which is the base for energy and keeps fatigue at bay.

 2. Moongphali Good Proteins for Vegetarians :

 A handful of peanuts gives you 7.3 grams of Protein.
 So it’s easy to carry your proteins with you when you are on the go.

 B vitamins are said to be good for brain health (1) and peanuts are a good source of Riboflavin, Vitamin B2, Vitamin B1, Thiamine, Vitamin B3, Niacin, Folate, Vitamin B9.

 4. Healthy Bone Structure :

 Peanuts are rich in Manganese and assists the body in maintaining healthy bone structure by helping in making enzymes needed to build strong bones.
 They are also rich in Phosphorus which helps build bones (2).